 What are the roles played by cholesterol?

-Cholesterol plays a significant role in the function of the cell membrane, which has the highest concentration of cholesterol, with around 25-30% of lipid in the cell membrane being cholesterol.
+Cholesterol plays a significant role in the function of the cell membrane, which has the highest concentration of cholesterol, with around 25-30% of lipids in the cell membrane being cholesterol.

 Cholesterol modulates the bilayer structure of most biological membranes in multiple ways.
 It helps to change and adjust the fluidity, thickness, compressibility, water penetration, and intrinsic curvature of lipid layers.